camunda-community-hub/zeebe-test-container/README.md

 ## Report issues or contact developers

-Work on Zeebe Test Container is done entirely through the Github repository.
+Work on Zeebe Test Container is done entirely through the GitHub repository.
 If you want to report a bug or request a new feature feel free to open a new issue on [GitHub][issues].

 ## Create a Pull Request